tranbaolam26902/campbells-corner/README.md

 ### Website: [https://campbells-corner.vercel.app](https://campbells-corner.vercel.app)

-This is my personal website, where I introduce about myself, showcase my projects, share my thoughts, and review the tech gear I use in my development career.
+This is my personal website, where I introduce myself, showcase my projects, share my thoughts, and review the tech gear I use in my career as a front-end web developer.

 ## Tech stack